rtanglao/rt-flickr-sqlite-csv/README.md

 # rt-flickr-sqlite-csv
 flickr api data in CSV and SQLite

+## 03paril2021 how to fix missing photo?
+* maybe just add the column to the csv file and then for a missing or broken photo, just add set the average colour to `""`,instead of for example `"#123456"`

 ## 03april2021 missing photo with id: 49822659318  on the flickr server

 ```